palsarip/My-Introduction/README.md

 - 👋 Hi, I’m @palsarip
 - 👀 I’m interested in learn how to talk to a machine
-- 🌱 I’m currently learning HTML, Python and C++
+- 🌱 I’m currently learning C++, HTML, CSS, JavaScript, and Python
 ---
 Nice to meet you!